 Traditional financial planning and processes have turned upside down since the pandemic.
 Learn what industry practices are key to navigate your organization through 2021.

 Organizations must be prepared with a security protocol to ensure data security and prevent any data breaches.
 A difference between Cloud and On-Premise software is the control and storage of data.

-As Cloud systems are hosting on your vendor’s server, your company data is storing on an off-premise data center that you do not have complete control over.
-The physical restriction of a Cloud system can lower the risk of human interference by preventing unauthorized users from access sensitive company data.
+As Cloud systems are hosted on vendor servers, your company data is stored on an off-premise data center that you do not have complete control over.
+The physical restriction of a Cloud system can lower the risk of human interference by preventing unauthorized users from accessing sensitive company data.
 In the end, software customers trust and rely on the vendors to utilize encryption and apply various security techniques to keep sensitive data protected.

 Growth and changes in the business environment are inevitable.
 As your organization’s headcount grows, your business must be ready to scale your system.
 Cloud and Legacy vendors charge your business based on the number of users that are using the system.
 Over time, you may discover that your business needs additional features and increased computing resources.

 With a Cloud system, the vendor may charge you for the additional resources and features.
 However, they will take care of all the necessary hardware adjustments for its Cloud users.
 For an On-Premise system, you must ensure that your on-site hardware and specifications are ready to handle the additional workload and resource needs.